 Time Heals All Wounds

-Anyone following my instagram knows that I started up running again in August, or July 31st if we’re being exact.
+So, I finally started up running again in August, or July 31st if we’re being exact.
 Which we are.

 The Friday before my first run I went out and bought two new pairs of running shoes – both brands I’ve never worn before – because I want to avoid doing anything the same as before.
 I’ve been religiously doing my physical therapy and strength training.
 I’m meeting with a nutritionist to figure out better eating habits.
 And I’m coming to terms with the fact that I could do everything right, and I still might get another stress fracture.

 But I’m running again now.
 I’ve got that.

 It’s not running like I was running before, first and foremost because I have to do run-walk intervals.
 The upside to this is that I’m actually running faster than I did before my injury.
 There’s something to these run-walk intervals and I might stick to them indefinitely.